saicumbulam/System-Design/ddis/Batch Processing.md

 - If a node crashes while a query is executing, most MPP databases abort the entire query.
 MPP databases also prefer to keep as much data as possible in memory.
 MapReduce can tolerate the failure of a map or reduce task without it affecting the job.
 It is also very eager to write data to disk, partly for fault tolerance, and partly because the dataset might not fit in memory anyway.

 ## Beyond MapReduce

-### materialisation disadvantages

-- The process of writing out the intermediate state to files is called materialisation.
-MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:
-  - A MapReduce job can only start when all tasks in the preceding jobs have completed.
-  - Mappers are often redundant: they just read back the same file that was just written by a reducer.
-  - Files are replicated across several nodes, which is often overkill for such temporary data.

 ### Map reduce Alternatives

 - Spark, Tez and Flink.
-These new ones can handle an entire workflow as one job, rather than breaking it up into independent subjobs.
+These new ones can handle an entire workflow as one job, rather than breaking it up into independent sub jobs.
 - They are assembled in flexible ways, in functions called operators.
 - if a machine fails and the intermediate state on that machine is lost, it is recomputed from other data that is still available.
-- The framework must keep track of how a given piece of data was computed.
-Spark uses the resilient distributed dataset (RDD) to track ancestry data.
+- Spark uses the resilient distributed dataset (RDD) to track ancestry data.

 ## Graphs and iterative processing